0FL01/r2-backup/README.md

 -   Configuration via a simple `.env` file.
 -   Detailed logging of all operations.
 -   Dependency checks to ensure the environment is ready.
+-   Post-upload integrity validation: MD5 checksum match; for multipart uploads the script compares local and remote sizes to ensure identical space usage.
+-   Reliable uploads with built-in retries and exponential backoff.

 ## Prerequisites